 Those of us who work in this field at the University of the Basque Country (UPV / EHU) believe the time is ripe to come together to discuss and analyze the situation of feminist studies in anthropology.
 A time to review the contributions that are being made, through different theoretical and methodological approaches, in relation to other disciplines, in the applied dimension and with regard to its insertion in society, and in the challenges that lie ahead.

-To this end, we are organizing a conference on June 3, 4 and 5, 2020 in Donostia-San Sebastián, structured around four central axes: genealogy, theory, methodology and the relation with feminism and society in general.
+To this end, we are organizing a conference in Spain on June 3, 4 and 5, 2020 in Donostia-San Sebastián, structured around four central axes: genealogy, theory, methodology and the relation with feminism and society in general.
 In addition, there will be a series of thematic panels for the presentation of the various lines of research currently in progress.

 In forthcoming circulars, we will provide more detailed information about the programme and conference registration.